acquia/df/README.md

 ```

 If you do not do so, you will see an error in the installation referring to missing modules.

-## Using the [Radix](https://www.drupal.org/project/radix) Sub Theme

-To modify the CSS/JS you must use the scss files.
-You will find various different SCSS files in src/sass.
-You can override variables in src/sass/base/_variables.scss.

-To compile scss you will need NPM ([How To Install NPM](http://blog.npmjs.org/post/85484771375/how-to-install-npm)) installed on your machine.

-When you have NPM installed on your machine, you will need to run ``npm install`` to install the NPM packages.
-Once they are installed, you can run ``npm run dev`` to compile the scss files or run ``npm run production`` to compile and minify the scss files.

-## Running Tests
-These instructions assume you have used Composer to install Lightning.
-Once you
-have it up and running, follow these steps to execute all of Lightning's Behat
-tests:

-### Behat
-    $ cd MYPROJECT
-    $ ./bin/drupal behat:init http://YOUR.DF.SITE --merge=../docroot/profiles/df/tests/behat.yml
-    $ ./bin/drupal behat:include ../docroot/profiles/df/tests/features --with-subcontexts=../docroot/profiles/df/tests/features/bootstrap --with-subcontexts=../docroot/profiles/df/src/DFExtension/Context --with-subcontexts=../docroot/profiles/lightning/src/LightningExtension/Context
-    $ ./bin/behat --config ./docroot/sites/default/files/behat.yml

-If necessary, you can edit ```docroot/sites/default/files/behat.yml``` to match
-your environment, but generally you will not need to do this.

 ## Resources